opendp/opendp/docs/source/api/user-guide/limitations.rst

 As a work in progress, OpenDP has some known privacy concerns.
 These vulnerabilities may have an impact on some applications, depending on how they operate.

-* **Floating point issues:** Some OpenDP Transformations and Measurements assume an idealized model of real-number arithmetic (as is common in the differential privacy research literature).
+* **Idealized numerics issues:** Some OpenDP Transformations and Measurements assume an idealized model of real-number arithmetic
+  (as is common in the differential privacy research literature).
-  Their implementations using floating-point numbers have `known issues <https://www.microsoft.com/en-us/research/wp-content/uploads/2012/10/lsbs.pdf>`_, where the differential privacy property is not satisfied due to discrepancies between real-number arithmetic and floating-point arithmetic.
+  Implementations using finite data types like floating-point numbers have `known issues <https://salil.seas.harvard.edu/publications/widespread-underestimation-sensitivity-differentially-private-libraries-and-how>`_, where the differential privacy property is not satisfied due to discrepancies between real-number arithmetic and finite arithmetic.
+  These APIs are surfaced behind the ``idealized-numerics`` feature flag.
   Through the ongoing process of vetting privacy proofs (see below), we clearly distinguish such mechanisms from ones whose concrete implementations faithfully satisfy differential privacy.
 * **Side-channel attacks:** OpenDP has not yet been hardened against side-channel attacks.